Agricultural Education

 Students and Their Learning

-Curriculum Design and Delivery
+or EDUC 752 Curriculum Design and Delivery

 Managing/ and Monitoring Learning

-Program Planning and Needs Assessment in CTE and Extension Education
+Program Planning in School-Based and Extension Programs

 Advanced CTE Philosophy and Policy